 02 Oct The Past and Present of Oktoberfest

-  Oktoberfest is a grand celebration in Germany known for its lively parties, lavish outfits, and, of course, copious amounts of beer.
+Oktoberfest is a grand celebration in Deutschland (Germany) known for its lively parties, lavish outfits, and, of course, copious amounts of beer.
 Many people think that Oktoberfest occurs throughout the entire month of October, but that actually is not the case.
 This traditional festival runs for about 16-18 days from the end of September into October.
-One thing is certain, however: Oktoberfest is an absolute blast, and we at Must Do Travels are here to make sure you know your stuff before filling your pints.
+One thing is certain, Oktoberfest is an absolute blast.
+And we’re here to make sure you know your stuff before filling your pints.

 It began in 1810 when Crowned Prince Ludwig married Princess Therese and invited every citizen of Munich to come and celebrate on the fields in front of the city gates.
+Quite the party, huh?!
 Five days after the wedding, horse races were held.
-In 1811, the festivities were revived, this time adding a show to help market Bavarian agriculture.
-Due to the Napoleonic wars, the festival was canceled in 1813, but has since grown year after year.
+A year later, the festivities were revived, this time adding a show to help market Bavarian agriculture.
+Due to the Napoleonic wars, the festival was canceled in 1813 but has since grown year after year.
 The horse races stopped after 1960, but the agriculture show is still held every four years.

 Oktoberfest has evolved quite a bit over the years.
 The music is kept quiet during the day to accommodate the elderly and those with young children, and then at night, things ramp up into a much more party-like scene.
 The festival is so popular now, that in 2013, an estimated 6.4 million people visited to celebrate and over 6.7 million liters of beer were served.

 If you want to Oktoberfest properly, you have to head straight to the “Theresienwiese”, which is also called “Festwiese” by the locals.
 This is the location of the first-ever Oktoberfest, and it’s undoubtedly to biggest Oktoberfest celebration you will find.